PlatformLab/memtier_skewsyn/README.md

     in `${videoDir}/PerfUtils`, install nasm and x264 in `${videoDir}/install`.
     It will also automatically update the `$PATH` in `~/.bashrc`.
 By default, logs will be saved to `${videoDir}/exp_logs`.
+    This script can take a couple of minutes, especially the video downloading part.

 2. Test video encoding alone by running:
     ```